Monday’s ‘General Hospital’ Spoilers: Cyrus Rattles Laura & Leaves Jordan Feeling Frustrated

 — General Hospital (@GeneralHospital) April 2, 2020

-Jordan will be facing some intense conversations during Monday’s show too.
-General Hospital spoilers share that Trina will pay Jordan a visit, and this is going to be an emotional one.
-Trina is not happy that Jordan has said that Taggert and the two other members of their undercover team planted evidence against Cyrus.
-It seems that Trina will vent at Jordan for exposing this now and Jordan probably won’t have much of a defense.
+Jordan will be facing some intense conversations during Monday’s show as well.
+General Hospital spoilers share Trina will pay Jordan a visit and that it is going to be emotional.
+Trina is not happy Jordan has said that Taggert and the two other members of their undercover team planted evidence against Cyrus.
+It seems Trina will vent at Jordan for exposing this now and Jordan probably won’t have much of a defense.

 General Hospital spoilers detail that Jordan will feel conflicted during this episode.
 That may come in her confrontation with Trina, but it may also happen when she visits Cyrus at Pentonville.
-Jordan feels that she has done what Cyrus demanded, so he should now free TJ.
+She feels she has done what Cyrus demanded, so he should now free TJ.
 Unfortunately, it looks like he may not be done with her yet.

-The good news is that General Hospital spoilers reveal that TJ will be reunited with Jordan this week.
+The good news is that General Hospital spoilers reveal TJ will be reunited with Jordan this week.
 It also sounds as if Cyrus probably does regain his freedom in the days ahead.
 However, he’s not about to just pack up and head back to the West Coast, so those in Port Charles should probably watch their backs for the foreseeable future.